Some Sass

 vsce package

-Then publish manually via Visual Studio Marketplace, Open VSX and GitHub Releases (attach the .vsix file to the release).
+Then log in to and publish manually via Visual Studio Marketplace, Open VSX and GitHub Releases (attach the .vsix file to the release).

 References: